-As travellers we often incorporate a variety of Christmas traditions that we have picked up from around the world.
+As travellers, we often incorporate a variety of Christmas traditions that we have picked up from around the world.
 Often we are not in a home we can call our own but we have the advantage of being able to celebrate the Christmas traditions of whatever country we have landed in.
 We also take with us our own traditions and mix our cultural celebrations into our new countries traditions.

-As everybody knows the holiday seasons is nearly upon us and I’ve always found the season of celebration fascinating from a traveler’s perspective.
+As everybody knows the holiday seasons is nearly upon us and I’ve always found the season of celebration fascinating from a traveller’s perspective.
 I want to learn how folks celebrate their holidays when blending cultures, travels, as an immigrant or simply bringing their favourite cultural traditions into their daily lives.
 Surprise, surprise not everyone celebrates Christmas as a religious holiday or even as a holiday in their culture.

-I’ve always found it more fun to see what other families do to recognize their traditions, or create new holiday traditions that blend their family traditions with their current lives.
+I’ve always found it more fun to see what other families do to recognize their traditions or create new holiday traditions that blend their family traditions with their current lives.